mattmook/native-for-reactnative/android/Exercise 6 - expo module.md

 This Kotlin exercise assumes we completed exercise 2 where we created a native module using the Expo Mdoule API and displayed a price synchronously and asynchronously using Swift.
 This Kotlin exercise assumes we've completed this.

+1. Open the project in Android Studio
+    - File > Open…
+    - android i.e. in the root dir of our project

 1. In Android Studio, locate the ShoppingManagerModule code in
     - shopping-manager > kotlin+java > expo.modules.shoppingmanager